Zero-Waiting Load Balancing with Heterogeneous Servers in Heavy Traffic: Theoretical Analysis

 \end{restatable} The lemma shows that, with high probability, the number of idle servers is at most $\Theta(\log^2 N)$ among the $N_1$ fastest servers under JFSQ policy.
-Further, we bound the idle servers for the $N_2$ fastest servers. \begin{restatable}{lemma}{mostntwo} Define a Lyapunov function to be We have for $\mu_{N_2} \leq \frac{\sqrt{N}}{\log N}$ such that
+Further, we bound the idle servers for the $N_2$ fastest servers. \begin{restatable}{lemma}{mostntwo} Define a Lyapunov function to be For $\mu_{N_2} \leq \frac{\sqrt{N}}{\log N},$ we have

 \end{restatable} The lemma shows that, with high probability, the number of idle servers is at most $\Theta(\sqrt{N}\log N)$ servers among the $N_2$ fastest servers under JFSQ policy.
 One might be curious why we establish two ``similar'' results.
 This is mainly because we want to show that most idle servers among the first $N_2$ servers are those indexed from $N_1+1$ to $N_2,$ i.e. not among the first $N_1$ servers, which helps us to lower bound the total service rate from busy servers.